anvaa/Meetingrooms/README.md

 +--------+------------+<br>
 Select Room Number: 202<br>

-2 "Remove Booking": Same as 'New Booking', but removing selected room as 'Occupied'.
+2 "Remove Booking": Same as 'New Booking', but removing selected room as 'Occupied'.<br>
-3 "Available Rooms": Lists all non occupied rooms.
+3 "Available Rooms": Lists all non occupied rooms.<br>
-4 "Occupied Rooms": Listes all occupied rooms.
+4 "Occupied Rooms": Listes all occupied rooms.<br>
-5 "All Rooms": Lists a 'raw' list of all rooms, available and occupied.
+5 "All Rooms": Lists a 'raw' list of all rooms, available and occupied.<br>
-6 "Save & Exit": Saved changes to the csv-file and existes the program.
+6 "Save & Exit": Saved changes to the csv-file and existes the program.<br>